 Eighth Graders Passing Algebra I are defined as eighth-grade students who have successfully completed Algebra I (or its equivalent) by the end of Grade 8.
-Successful completion is measured by earning a D or above, and who have received at least 1.0 credit hour.

-State Statute/Guidance: Illinois School Code 105 ILCS 5/10-17a Federal Statute/Guidance: N/A
+State Statute/Guidance: Illinois School Code 105 ILCS 5/10-17a ISBE Rules Part 1 Section 1.79 School Report Card Federal Statute/Guidance: N/A

-- All courses taken during their 8th grade year, including summer sessions, are included. - The numerator is determined by: - 8th grade students assigned to one of the following courses regardless of the Final Letter Grade.
+- If the student passes the course in the final term, the student is considered to pass for the year. - All courses taken during their 8th grade year, including summer sessions, are included. - Successful completion is measured by students who have received at least 1.0 credit hour. - The numerator is determined by: - 8th grade students assigned to one of the following courses regardless of the Final Letter Grade.
 (This is because these classes require Algebra I as a prerequisite therefore, by being assigned to the course, the student must have already completed Algebra I and received credit); - The existence of the course assignment is all that is required regardless of exit status or term

-State Course ID State Course Title
+State Course Title

-02056A000 Algebra II
+Algebra II

-02072A000 Geometry
+Geometry

-02103A000 Trigonometry
+Trigonometry

-02105A000 Trigonometry/Math Analysis
+Trigonometry/Math Analysis

-02106A000 Trigonometry/Algebra
+Trigonometry/Algebra

-02107A000 Trigonometry/Analytic Geometry
+Trigonometry/Analytic Geometry

-02108A000 Math Analysis/Analytic Geometry
+Math Analysis/Analytic Geometry

-02109A000 Elementary Functions
+Elementary Functions

-02110A000 Pre-Calculus
+Pre-Calculus

-52072A000 Geometry
+Geometry

-02302A000 High School Math 2
+High School Math 2

-02303A000 High School Math 3

-02125A000 AP Calculus BC
+AP Calculus BC